ircdocs/mission/README.md

 #### IETF Internet-Drafts

-The [irc-rfcs](https://github.com/DanielOaks/irc-rfcs) repo (and coincidentally, the actual [IDs themselves](https://tools.ietf.org/html/draft-oakley-irc-ctcp-01)) are something I'm experimenting with.
+The [irc-rfcs](https://github.com/DanielOaks/irc-rfcs) repo (and coincidentally, the actual [IDs themselves](https://tools.ietf.org/html/draft-oakley-irc-ctcp-02)) are something I'm experimenting with.
 Seeing whether the IETF's still interested in IRC and standardising it through their process.

-Keep the doc updated, and when appropriate (when everything's actually consistent, etc) push it further up the IETF chain.
+I've started the standardisation process for the [CTCP doc](https://tools.ietf.org/html/draft-oakley-irc-ctcp-02), and we'll see how the IETF takes it forward.

 #### Definition Files